How to calculate the memory usage of Java objects

 class, ID and status flags such as whether the object is currently reachable, currently

-- a normal object requires 8 bytes of "housekeeping" space;
+- a normal object requires 12 bytes of "housekeeping" space (note that this was 8 bytes in

 In Hotspot, every object occupies a number of bytes that is a multiple of 8.
-If the
+With default settings, if the

 number of bytes required by an object for its header and fields is not a multiple 8, then you